SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 05 April, 2024 at 23:35:04
+# Last Refreshed - 06 April, 2024 at 23:33:59
-The Latest Activity was a Ride -
+The Latest Activity was a VirtualRide -

-<b>69 days to go - gentle misty ride with a tiny bit of cobbles</b>
+<b>Zwift - The Long Ride - Spiked Base in Watopia</b>

-which happened on 31 March, 2024 at 08:40:37
+which happened on 06 April, 2024 at 15:40:03

-Which is 0 years, 0 months, 5 days, 14 hours and 54 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 7 hours and 53 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/11075537848
+You can see it here https://www.strava.com/activities/11120221276

 ## Number of Rides
 How many rides have I done each year?